alexey-v-paramonov/sc_website/content/en/docs/radio/description.md

 - **Live Chat/Text**: Interact with hosts or other listeners.
 - **Song Requests/Voting**: Influence playlists or polls.
 - **Social Media Integration**: Share content or participate in discussions.
-- **Personalized Features**: Listeners can create an account to keep their settings, pay for stream subscriptions.
+- **Personalized Features**: Listeners can create an account to save their settings or pay for stream subscriptions.
 - **Gamification**: Quizzes, contests, or loyalty rewards.

 #### Music Royalties
-Internet Radio that stream music content should pay royalties to both songwriters and performers (e.g., via SoundExchange in the U.S., ASCAP, BMI)  in order to be legal in its country.
-Rates are often calculated per stream or as a revenue percentage.
-Royalty costs can strain smaller internet stations, unlike big ad-supported FM stations.
+Internet radio stations that stream music should pay royalties to both songwriters and performers (e.g., via SoundExchange, ASCAP, or BMI in the U.S.) to operate legally in their country.
+Rates are often calculated per stream or as a percentage of revenue.
+Royalty costs can strain smaller internet stations, unlike large ad-supported FM stations.

 #### Why choose us?

-Streaming.Center Internet radio platform will cover all your need for online radio by supporting all types of streaming, interactivity, listener statistics, mobile applications and best support across all possible listener devices.
+The Streaming.Center internet radio platform covers all your online-radio needs by supporting multiple streaming formats, interactive features, listener statistics, mobile applications, and a wide range of listening devices.